-Butterfly bush or buddleia is one of the most beautiful plants to add to a landscape, with its massive long trusses as blossoms.
-Some varieties of buddleia grow to be small trees reaching ten feet in height.
+The butterfly bush or buddleia is one of the most beautiful plants to add to a landscape, with its massive long trusses as blossoms.
+Some buddleia varieties grow to be small trees reaching ten feet in height.
 The flowers come in white, pink, light purple, and deep dark purple color, with light purple being the butterflies’ favorite.

-Disclaimer: this post contains affiliate links.
-For full disclaimer click here.
+Disclaimer: This post contains affiliate links.
+To read the full disclaimer, click here.

 Though it is called butterfly bush, buddleia is not a host plant for butterfly larvae.
 The flowers provide food for all wildlife, including hummingbirds.
-The plant itself does not support pollinator lifecycle, like milkweed and other host plants do.
+The plant itself does not support a pollinator lifecycle like milkweed, and other host plants do.

-Butterfly bush is native to China.
-It is considered to be invasive in US soil, especially in warm climates.
-It reseeds itself easily, smothering other native plants.
-For those who really want to have this plant in their gardens, you must deadhead the flowers before they drop the seeds.
+The butterfly bush is native to China.
+It is considered invasive in US soil, especially in warm climates, and reseeds itself easily, smothering other native plants.
+It would be best to deadhead the flowers before they drop the seeds to keep the shrub contained.
 Also, check with your local nursery or extension office for recommendations on hybridized sterile varieties.

 Butterfly Bush substitutions

-There are some plants that are just as attractive and pollinator-friendly as buddleia.
+Some plants are just as attractive and pollinator-friendly as buddleia.

 - Beardtongue (Penstemon)